cander/booze-hound/.github/ISSUE_TEMPLATE/bug_report.md

 ## Approach

-- Bulleted list of steps to take in order to achieve this feature
+- Bulleted list of steps to take in order to fix this bug
-- It's okay if you don't know how to fill out this section at the time of submission
+- It's okay if you don't know how to fill out this section at the time of submission.

 ## Notes